-NQF #2515 was resubmitted for endorsement review during the current All-Cause Admissions & Readmissions Project.
-The Standing Committee evaluated this measure with the evidence and testing information submitted during Phase I of the project.
+NQF #2515 was resubmitted for endorsement review during the current All-Cause Admissions and Readmissions Project.
+The Standing Committee evaluated this measure with the evidence and testing information submitted during phase I of the project.
 The Standing Committee agreed that the measure addressed an important area of measurement and was generally reliable and valid.
-The Committee did raise concerns about the lack of SDS adjustment in the risk adjustment model but the developers reiterated that their analyses did not support the inclusion of such factors in the risk adjustment model.
+The Committee did raise concerns about the lack of social risk factors in the risk adjustment model, but the developers reiterated that their analyses did not support the inclusion of such factors in the risk adjustment model.
 The Standing Committee acknowledged the measure's current use in accountability programs and found the measure to be feasibly reported and usable.
 The Standing Committee generally agreed that the measure met the NQF criteria of endorsement and recommended NQF #2515 for endorsement.
+CSAC supported the Committee's recommendation during its July 11, 2017 meeting, and the measure received NQF endorsement.